rosiethesupergeek/Project1J-RBookClub/README.md

 - Bootstrap - used to create the framework of the whole site.
 - Font Awesome - all icons were downloaded from here as there was a problem with Bootstrap icons.
 - Adobe Color - used to test colour contrast.
-- Google Dev Tools - used to test responsiveness and to find out what was going on with any bugs.
+- Google Dev Tools - used to test responsiveness and to find out what was going on with any problems with the site.
 - W3C Validator - used to check for errors in CSS and HTML code.

 ---